bibleup/docs/docs/src/guide/README.md

 ::: tip NOTE
 - Using the CDN allows you to get code fixes, new features and improvements automatically when BibleUp is updated.

-- When using a CDN, We **recommend** that you pin BibleUp to a specific version or the latest major version - as done in the examples above with *@1*.
+- When using a CDN, We **recommend** that you pin BibleUp to a specific version or the latest major version - as done in the examples above *(@bibleup/bibleup@1)*.
 This is to prevent breaking changes when a major version is released.
 :::